QuKunLab/APEC/Install_by_miniconda.md

     conda install -n apec_env bioconductor-monocle (not recommended, please install R and Monocle independently)

-Note: We found some problems for the R enviroment installed by conda, so we recommend that users do not use conda to install the R environment and Monocle.
+**Note**: We found some problems for the R enviroment installed by conda, so we recommend that users do not use conda to install the R environment and Monocle.

-Note: We also found some problems when installing non-python software via conda, so we recommend that users do not use conda to install bowtie2, samtools, bedtools, macs2, meme (4.11.2) and bedgraghtobigwig.
+**Note**: We also found some problems when installing non-python software via conda, so we recommend that users do not use conda to install bowtie2, samtools, bedtools, macs2, meme (4.11.2) and bedgraghtobigwig.

 #### activate apec_env